Providing Psychological & Behavioral Health Services

 I believe effective psychotherapy is grounded in the relationship between the therapist and client.
 My approach is warm, empathic, and interactive.
 I practice from a relational and psychodynamic perspective, seeking a deeper understanding of one’s story and the formative events that contribute to identity and reveal one’s most authentic self.
 I will strive to create an atmosphere of safety and transparency to enable the healing of old and new wounds that still ache today.
 As a collaborative partner, I am committed to holding past, present, and future aspects of the her client’s inner world that can be intolerable alone, but in therapy, can lead to new life possibilities and new ways of being.

-Whether you are just beginning therapy or are continuing along in your therapeutic journey, I would like to support you by giving you a space to explore.
-I am eager to work with individuals towards lifelong fulfillment through the understanding of emotions and behaviors, and to build an environment that is rich for self-discovery.
+Whether you are just beginning therapy or are continuing along in your therapeutic journey, I would like to support you by giving you a space to be curious about your personal, social, emotional and physical experiences and needs.
+I am eager to work with individuals towards lifelong fulfillment through the understanding of emotions and behaviors, and to build an environment that is rich in self-discovery.

 Drastic shifts are sometimes necessary to make room for what truly brings us happiness.
 These transitions may provoke anxiety, but they also prompt us to question, evolve, and finally become who we were meant to be.
 I am here to assist you in your journey of self-discovery, healing, and empowerment.